- Alias

 You can skip elements in a range by specifying a step

 value greater than 1.
-This allows you to create sequences with intervals other than the default increment of 1, such as generating a sequence of every third number.
+This allows you to create sequences with intervals other than the default increment of 1.
+With a step of 2, for example, you can generate a sequence of even numbers.

 print(skipped_range)